-The EPS results to be used for the 2021 and 2022 years will be based upon the Company's audited financial statements for that year.
-However, the EPS may be adjusted for items which the Board, in its discretion, considers should be included in, or excluded from, this result.
+Calculation of the EPS growth rate is based upon the EPS results reported in NTAW's audited financial statements for the above years.
+The Basic EPS reported may be adjusted for items which the Board, in its discretion, considers should be included in, or excluded from, the result.